 The fair market value of our cash and cash equivalents as of June 30, 2023 was \$62.1 million while our short-term investments balance was \$110.6 million.
 Our cash and cash equivalents consist of demand deposits and money market funds with original maturities of three months or less and are reported at fair value.
 Our short-term investments consist of United States Treasury Bills with maturities of one year or less and at fair value based on observable inputs.
 Our primary objective for holding available-for-sale securities is to achieve an appropriate investment return consistent with preserving principal and managing risk.
 Pursuant to our established investment guidelines, we try to achieve high levels of credit quality, liquidity and diversification.
 At any time, a sharp rise in market interest rates could have an impact on the fair value of our available-for-sale securities portfolio.
-Conversely, declines in interest rates, including the impact from lower credit spreads, could have an adverse impact on interest income for our investment portfolio.
-However, because of our investment policy and the short-term nature of our investments, our financial exposure to fluctuations in interest rates has been low and is expected to remain low.
+Conversely, declines in interest rates, including the impact from lower credit spreads, could have an adverse impact on interest rates has been low and is expected to remain low.
 We do not believe that the value or liquidity of our cash equivalents and investments have been materially impacted by current market events.
 Our available-for-sale securities are held for purposes other than trading and are not leveraged as of June 30, 2023.
 We monitor our interest rate and credit risks of our cash equivalents and believe the overall credit quality of our portfolio is strong.
 It is anticipated that the fair market value of our cash equivalents and short-term investments will continue to be immaterially affected by fluctuations in interest rates.